iamaryaak/WebDevelopment/README.md

 * built using Atom

 * Languages - HTML, CSS

+* This served as an intro to creating web pages.

-First draft of my personal website.
+First draft of my personal website. (now deleted

 #### What I learned
 * Basic HTML properties and attributes